davedelong/time/Documentation/2-Usage/1-Concepts.md

 If you have a value that has a "month" and a "day", then you *cannot* create a calendrically significant value that "skips" other units.

-In other words, there is no such thing as a calendar value that represents a "month, day, and second", without *also* representing "hour" (the unit between a day and a second).
+In other words, there is no such thing as a calendar value that represents a "month, day, and second", without *also* representing "hours" and "minutes" (the units between a day and a second).

 A valid calendar value *always* contains contiguous ranges of units.